 A small kit containing adhesive bandages, antiseptic wipes, gauze pads, and pain relievers could make all the difference between feeling miserable or merely uncomfortable.

-For instance, did you know that applying pressure helps stop bleeding?
-Who knew something so simple could prevent turning into a human fountain?
+For instance, did you know that just putting pressure on a wound might help stop the bleeding?
+It’s so easy!
+Who knew that could stop you from becoming a human fountain?
+Isn’t that crazy?

 Navigating Your Way Home – No GPS Required